Presttige/LANtern/README.md

 # 💡 LANtern – Wake-on-LAN Web App

-**LANtern** is a lightweight, user-friendly web application that allows you to power on computers or devices in your local network using **Wake-on-LAN (WoL)** magic packets.
-Built with Flask (Python) and SQLite, it gives you a simple interface to store device info and trigger wakeups from any browser on your network.
+LANtern is a lightweight web application that lets you power on computers and other devices in your local network using Wake-on-LAN magic packets.
+It provides a simple, browser-based interface to store device info (IP + MAC) and wake them with a single click.

+You can run LANtern:

+✅ Without Docker — directly on any system with Python 3 (Linux or Windows) 🐳 With Docker — isolated and easy to deploy using Docker & Docker Compose Whether you prefer running it as a local Python app or inside a container, LANtern gives you flexible deployment options.

 ---